floragunncom/search-guard-docs/_content/_docs_quickstart/demo_installer.md

 This will read the contents of the configuration files in `my-sg-config` and upload the contents to the Search Guard index.

+If you also have started Dashboards/Kibaba, you can also edit the configuration via the Search Guard Config GUI.
+Click on the hamburger icon and then on the "Search Guard" menu item to get directed to the [Search Guard Config GUI](../_docs_configuration_changes/configuration_config_gui.md).

 ## Review the generated configuration

 If you want to know how things work under the hood, have a look at the automatically generated configuration in the files

 - `opensearch/config/opensearch.yml` resp.  `elaticsearch/config/elaticsearch.yml`
+- `opensearch-dashboards/config/opensearch_dashboards.yml` resp.  `kibana/config/kibana.yml`

 You will find lots of additional information on the options in comments in the files.
 Look for sections starting like this: